Manifolds with Boundary

 Half-Space and the Need for Boundary

-Every manifold we have constructed so far — spheres, projective spaces, tori, the Grassmannians, and the topological manifolds of the opening pages — has been locally modeled on \(\mathbb{R}^n\), with no edges and no rim.
+Every manifold we have constructed so far has been locally modeled on \(\mathbb{R}^n\), with no edges and no rim.
+That list runs from spheres, projective spaces and tori to the Grassmannians and the topological manifolds of the opening pages.
 Near every point, such a manifold looks like all of Euclidean space.
 Yet many of the most natural geometric objects do have edges.
-A closed interval \([a, b] \subseteq \mathbb{R}\) has its two endpoints; a closed disk in the plane has its bounding circle; a closed hemisphere of the sphere \(\mathbb{S}^n\) terminates at an equatorial \((n-1)\)-sphere.
-At an endpoint of \([a, b]\), no neighborhood inside the interval is homeomorphic to an open interval of \(\mathbb{R}\): every neighborhood is a half-open interval, with the endpoint sitting on its edge.
+A closed interval \([a, b] \subseteq \mathbb{R}\) has its two endpoints.
+A closed disk in the plane has its bounding circle.
+A closed hemisphere of the sphere \(\mathbb{S}^n\) terminates at an equatorial \((n-1)\)-sphere.
+At an endpoint of \([a, b]\), no neighborhood inside the interval is homeomorphic to an open interval of \(\mathbb{R}\).
+Every such neighborhood is a half-open interval, with the endpoint sitting on its edge.
 These spaces are not manifolds in the sense developed so far, but they are manifolds in a slightly enlarged sense, one that admits a boundary.

-The reason to develop this enlarged notion now, as the closing topic of the topological and smooth foundations, is that the boundary is precisely where the most important integral identities of geometry live.
-The classical theorems of vector calculus — Green's theorem in the plane, the divergence theorem of Gauss, the curl theorem of Stokes — all relate an integral over a region to an integral over the edge of that region.
-Their common generalization, the modern Stokes theorem, takes the form \[ \int_{M} d\omega \;=\; \int_{\partial M} \omega, \] in which the left-hand side integrates over a manifold and the right-hand side integrates over its boundary \(\partial M\).
+We develop this enlarged notion now, as the closing topic of the topological and smooth foundations, because the boundary is precisely where the most important integral identities of geometry live.
+The classical theorems of vector calculus all relate an integral over a region to an integral over the edge of that region.
+Green's theorem in the plane, the divergence theorem of Gauss and the curl theorem of Stokes are the familiar instances.
+Their common generalization, the modern Stokes theorem, takes the form \[ \int_{M} d\omega = \int_{\partial M} \omega, \] in which the left-hand side integrates over a manifold and the right-hand side integrates over its boundary \(\partial M\).
 For this identity even to be stated, one needs a class of spaces that carry both a smooth structure in their interior and a well-defined boundary on which the second integral makes sense.
 The objects of this page are exactly those spaces.
-We do not develop integration here — that requires the machinery of differential forms, taken up later in the series — but the present page builds the stage on which it will be performed.
+We do not develop integration here, since that requires the machinery of differential forms, taken up later in the series.
+The present page builds the stage on which it will be performed.

 The Upper Half-Space